Looking for the Best Practices of Using Default Salesforce Functionality?

 Unlike most CRM systems, the flexibility of the Salesforce platform allows the creation of custom objects and fields, customization of reporting flows, and generation of custom reports to fit your exclusive business needs and interpret data in meaningful metrics.

-What’s more, you can simplify exporting/importing data files and reports, integrate multiple systems under one platform.
-For example, you can integrate LinkedIn accounts, Gmail/Outlook email services, mass emailing apps with consolidated datasets within Salesforce to be more precise in your sales & marketing activities.
+What’s more, you can simplify exporting/importing data files and reports, and integrate multiple systems under one platform.
+For example, you can integrate LinkedIn accounts, Gmail/Outlook email services, and mass emailing apps with consolidated datasets within Salesforce to be more precise in your sales & marketing activities.

 Generally, all businesses need to keep a hand on the pulse of the following numbers, measurements, and activities: